inovex/elements/src/components/ino-input/readme.md

   value="<string>"
   ino-outline="<boolean>"
   ino-label="<string>"
+  ino-helper="<string>"
+  ino-helper-persistent="<boolean>"
+  ino-helper-validation="<boolean">
 </ino-input>
 ```

-**Labels**: The component shows a floating label containing the value of `ino-label`.

 **Outlined**: The component is by default a box component with ripple underline.
 Provide `ino-outline` to use the material outline design.

+**Labels**: The component shows a floating label containing the value of `ino-label`.

+**Helper Text**: The component shows an optional helper text underneath the input field (`ino-helper`).
+By default, the helper text will be visible as soon as the user focuses on the input field.
+Set `ino-helper-persistent` to show it all the time.
+Furthermore, use `ino-helper-validation` to style the helper text as validation message.

 ### Event Behaviour
 The component behaves like a native input with additional features.
 Thus, the component bubbles events triggered by the native [HTMLInputElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement) like `input`, `keyup` or `change`.